Flamstead: History

 The Old Watling Street in the parish, as its name suggests, follows the route of the original Roman road.
 The modern A5 runs roughly parallel with it but closer to the River Ver.

-In 2008 Channel 4's Time Team discovered a previously unknown major Roman temple complex, near Watling Street at nearby Friar's Wash which was likely associated with Verulamium (St. Albans).
+In 2008, Channel 4's Time Team discovered a previously unknown major Roman temple complex, near Watling Street at nearby Friar's Wash which was likely associated with Verulamium (St. Albans).
 An earlier building, purpose unknown, was built on the site during the reign of Emperor Trajan, based on a coin found at the site dating to 98 AD, and the temple complex began construction during the 3rd century and existed until at least c.
 341 AD.
 The programme about the dig was first broadcast on 4 January 2009.

 The village of Flamstead was built away from the site of the Roman temple complex during the Saxon era, and it is first documented in 1006, although the village was likely present during the 9th century.
 St Leonard's Church was built on the site of a 9th-century chapel, while the present building was built during the Norman era, in 1140.
 Much of the present buildings in Flamstead date to the 15th-17th centuries, with the almshouses dating to 1669, many cottages dating to a similar age to the almshouses (late 17th century) and many paintings in the church dating to the 15th to 17th centuries.

 Since 2002, an annual Scarecrow Festival has been held in Flamstead to raise funds for the upkeep of the church and for local charities.

-Since 2014 the village has held a literary festival, 'Books in the Belfry', attracting best-selling authors including Tony Parsons, Sophie Hannah, Jane Hawking, Jonathan Stroud, Alex Scarrow, Clare Mulley, Ian Ridley and Michael Calvin.
+The village has an annual literary festival, first held in 2014, 'Books in the Belfry', attracting best-selling authors including Tony Parsons, Sophie Hannah, Jane Hawking, Jonathan Stroud, Alex Scarrow, Clare Mulley, Ian Ridley and Michael Calvin.
 Proceeds go to restoration of medieval wall-paintings in the village church.

+In June 2023, two of the village's three pubs closed on the same day, leaving only The Rose & Crown open.